axelhahn/pre-dispatcher/readme.md

 As long a coched page is not outdated then the cached content will be delivered.
 If the moment comes that the ttl is reached then the cached content is outdated.
 The next request is uncached and creates a newly generated cache.

-The preDispatcher checks on a request if the lifetime of a cached page is > 75%.
-If so it adds an update request to a queue.

 Everytime you start the refresh.php it ...
-* reads all entries of this queue
+* reads all entries in the cache detecting those having a lifetime less 4 h
 * makes an http request that replaces the existing cache with the content of the last request

 If you can imagine timing is everything.